Are you empathic and struggling to heal from narcissistic abuse? In this blog, we share tips on how to heal the wounds caused by a narcissist.

-Studies have shown that narcissistic abuse is experienced as traumatic stress by the victim and in the worst case can result in post-traumatic stress disorder (PTSD).
+Studies have shown that narcissistic abuse is experienced as traumatic stress by the victim.
+In the worst case this can result in post-traumatic stress disorder (PTSD).

 Furthermore, research indicates that this long-term traumatic stress can have a significant effect on three important aspects of the brain: the amygdala, the prefrontal cortex and the hippocampus.

 Firstly, the amygdala is the centre of the brain responsible for fear.
 During traumatic stress the size of the amygdala actually increases.